|

 service the tractors and other machinery.
 It was

-not unusual to hear noises in the night
+not unusual to hear noises in the middle

 sometimes as teenagers might try to fill their